Greek Alphabet and Glossary

 A traditional ceremony that brings a new member into full membership of a sorority or fraternity.
 Once you are initiated into an NPC sorority, you are ineligible for membership in any other.

-Term for the process by which HBLGC and MGC members are selected to become new members of an organization.
-This process tends to be more secretive than recruitment or rush, but generally includes an application and an interview process, followed by an educational program done at the regional level conducted by alumni, then an initiation (generally known as “crossing”).
+Term for the process by which individuals are selected to become new members of a culture- or identity-based organization.
+This process can be more secretive than recruitment, but generally includes an application and an interview process, followed by an educational program, and then an initiation (generally known as “crossing”).

-To be a legacy means that you have an older family member (brother, sister, mother, father, grandmother, or grandfather) who was a member of a Greek organization.
+To be a legacy means that you have an older family member (brother, sister, mother, father, grandmother, or grandfather) who was a member of a fraternity/sorority.
+Please note: Panhellenic chapters at UCSB do no review this information as part of the recruitment process.

-The first Greek letter of each Greek word that makes up the motto of a particular fraternity or sorority; these are generally displayed on clothing and other Greek paraphernalia.
+The first Greek letter of each word of a chapter's name that identify a particular fraternity or sorority; these are generally displayed on clothing and other paraphernalia.

 A statement or letter from an alumnus/alumna or an active member of a fraternity/sorority, which recommends a prospective member for membership.
-Please note: letters are accepted, but not required for recruitment purposes at UCSB.
+Please note: chapters at UCSB do not review these (for all councils).

-An HBLGC and MGC term somewhat equal to a pledge class.
+A term somewhat equal to a new member class, most commonly used by culture- or identity-based fraternities/sororities.
 They are the potential new members of the organization.
 Lines are often given names.

 A term in some culture- and identity-based fraternities and sororities denoting the newest initiated members of the organization.

-Philanthropy is a term used to describe charitable events performed by Greek organizations.
+Philanthropy is a term used to describe charitable events performed by fraternities/sororities.

 Refers to the cause or charity that each chapter/national organization chooses to support with their philanthropic dollars.
 Each organization supports a different cause or charity.

-(Potential New Member) Any man or woman going through a formal recruitment process in interest of joining a sorority or fraternity.
+Now known as a Potential Member (PM), this term refers to any individual going through a recruitment process in interest of joining a sorority or fraternity.

 A term in some culture- and identity-based fraternities and sororities signifying an older member in the organization.
 Prophytes can have either active or alum status.